Deciding on a niche on TpT doesn’t lock you down… it actually sets you free.

 What not to do

 - I’ve seen some blog posts that recommend starting by looking at what your competitors are doing.
 STOP.
 Don’t do this.
-Finding your niche is about you and your strengths, not what other people are doing.
+Finding your niche is about you and your strengths, not what other people are doing or not doing.
 Being a Badass TpT Seller means having an abundance mindset – you do your thing.

 - Don’t choose something you don’t enjoy doing (duh)